Article

 Shares and saves in first hour Absolute zero Exceeds 5% of sample

-To understand the real weights of every signal the algorithm monitors during testing, read What is the priority order of TikTok algorithm signals?
-And to see how these signals evolve across distribution waves, read How does TikTok decide who sees your video?
-For the complete picture on the platform, read The complete TikTok guide.
+To understand the real weights of every signal the algorithm monitors during testing, read TikTok algorithm signal priority.
+To see how these signals evolve across distribution waves, read how does TikTok decide who sees your video?
+For the complete picture on the platform, read the complete TikTok guide.

 Share this article: